DUB - YVR

 The average price of all round-trip flights from Dublin to Vancouver Intl Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Dublin to Vancouver, look for departures on Fridays and avoid leaving on a Thursday, as it's usually the priciest day.
-When flying back from Vancouver, Monday is the cheapest day to fly and Saturday is the most expensive.
+If you are looking for a flight deal from Dublin to Vancouver, look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from Vancouver, Thursday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Dublin to Vancouver Intl Airport?